uchicago-library/Re-Feed/README.md

 source venv/bin/activate
 python app.p
 ```
-The tagging interface is available at: http://127.0.0.1:5000.
+If you set a `DEV_USERNAME` and `DEV_PASSWORD` in your configuration, you can log in at: http://127.0.0.1:5000.
+After logging in, you will be redirected to the tagging interface at http://127.0.0.1:5000/admin.

 ### Endpoints
-The admin for tagging and untagging items is found here: http://127.0.0.1:5000.
+The admin for tagging and untagging items is found here: http://127.0.0.1:5000/admin.
 Re-Feed also creates the following enpoints for every feed type offered (JSON, RSS, Atom):

 - http://127.0.0.1:5000/get_feed_TYPE
 - http://127.0.0.1:5000/get_feed_TYPE/tag/TAG_NAME